Jakhongir222/Squiz_app/README.md

 # Final Project at SALT Full-Stack Java Bootcamp autumn 2022

-This project was the final project of mob group Ajajanas (Jakhongir, Jagoda, Nantia, Asbjørn).
+This project is the final project of mob group Ajajanas (Jakhongir, Jagoda, Nantia, Asbjørn).
 Additional Salt Bootcamp info: https://www.salt.study/our-hubs/Stockholm

 # Squiz app
 We build a quiz app to keep people entertained as well as educate them in a fun way.
 We implemented several categories to accommodate different choices.